 Whenever I talked about my anxiety, it made me feel a lot worse.
 Okay, at the time during a talking therapy session it felt reassuring to know it was just anxiety but after the sessions I came away feeling just as bad as I did before I had them.
-I now understand why I felt worse and that’s because every time we talk about how we are feeling, we are giving the anxiety more power.
-In essence, we are reminding ourselves of what we’re trying to forget.
+I now understand why I felt worse and that’s because every time we talk about how we are feeling, we are reinforcing the anxiety.
+In essence, we are reactivating our anxious emotional response by talking about it.

 Jumping straight into the deep end certainly didn’t help me overcome my anxiety.
 To anyone who is suffering from severe anxiety, I would never recommend putting yourself in situations which make you panic, especially when you’re in really high anxiety.
 Our brains are going to be highly sensitised at this point so anything we do to create extra panic just isn’t worth it.

 I always advocate the “baby steps” philosophy.
 I believe this is the most sensible and comfortable way to move out into the world and face situations which scare you.
 The beauty of taking baby steps is that it allows you to build huge momentum and a natural return in confidence levels.
 When we do face a challenging situation that makes us feel uncomfortable, we will be in a better state emotionally if we ease ourselves in slowly overtime.

 If, for example. you haven’t left the house for a while, it would be silly to assume you can travel on an air plane to another country wouldn’t it?
 Start really small, start in the shallow end.
 If that means just walking to the end of your road then that is perfectly okay.